paninski-lab/deepgraphpose/README.md

 ```
 6. The output of the pipeline, including the labeled videos and the pickle files with predicted trajectories will be stored in "{PROJ_DIR}/task-scorer-date/videos_pred".

+## Try DGP on the cloud:
+You can run DGP with GPUs on the cloud for free using [NeuroCAAS](http://www.neurocaas.org).
+The current DGP implementation in NeuroCAAS is in beta mode so we are looking for feedback from beta users.
+If you are interested please email [neurocaas@gmail.com](mailto:neurocaas@gmail.com) once you sign up to NeuroCAAS to get started.